pluralsh/documentation/pages-archive/getting-started/quickstart.md

 - **A cloud account**: Plural will deploy directly into your cloud provider of choice.
 We currently support AWS, GCP and Azure.
 Follow [this guide](/reference/configuring-cloud-provider) to make sure it's set up correctly.
 - **Your cloud provider CLI installed and configured**: Plural will leverage your cloud provider's CLI tooling in places.
 If need to install the cloud provider CLI, or aren't sure if it's properly configured you can follow [this guide](/reference/configuring-cloud-provider).
 - **A GitHub/GitLab account**: Plural manages the state of your infrastructure using a git-ops workflow, so you'll need an account with a version control management system.
-Follow the instructions [in our GitOps resources](/getting-started/manage-git-repositories/setting-up-gitops) for more information.
+Follow the instructions {% doclink to="gitops-setup" %}in our GitOps resources{% /doclink %} for more information.

 ## Install Plural CLI